 pg_tde

-Users can configure encryption differently for each database, encrypting specific tables in some databases with different encryption keys, while keeping others non encrypted.
+You can configure encryption differently for each database, encrypting specific tables in some databases with different encryption keys while keeping others unencrypted.

 Important